BDC Hamburger Icon

 How do you transform a static site into a responsive website?

-1. Choose a framework.
 As you can imagine, switching to responsiveness takes a lot of work.
-Fortunately, frameworks such as Twitter Bootstrap and Foundation can do the heavy lifting for you.
+Fortunately, frameworks like Twitter Bootstrap and Foundation can do the heavy lifting.
 Instead of starting from scratch, these frameworks allow you to modify and upgrade your existing site’s code.

-2. Convert the code.
-Be sure to review everything you need to know about converting fixed width.
+Once you’ve conducted your audit and chosen a framework, review everything you need to know about converting fixed width.
 You’ll want to add meta tags such as width=device-width, initial-scale=1 and maximum-scale=1.
-Furthermore, when moving from a fixed layout to responsive design, establish “breakpoints” that will trigger CSS style rules.
+Additionally, determine your breakpoints that will trigger CSS style rules.
 The more you identify components suitable for replacement, the easier it will be to convert your site’s code.
 Take it in bite-sized chunks by moving one page at a time.

-3. Review your site.
 Test your converted site on multiple devices to ensure that everything is responding accordingly.
 Try visiting your site on an iPhone, tablet and other devices with varying screen sizes.
-The more you test your responsive site, the better the user experience will be in the end.
-Also remember to invest in responsive video, as embedded videos from sites like YouTube have fixed sizes.
-Another consideration to check is whether or not you have printer-friendly styles.
+Take an especially close look at any pages with video, as embedded videos from sites like YouTube have fixed sizes.
+If you anticipate users printing your pages, make sure your content is also printer-friendly.

 FYIDid you know